TheBlackJacketProgrammer/casefilemgmnt/readme.rst

 - Organizational chart display and management
 - Advanced session management with event tracking
 - Complete reporting system (Monthly, Crime Type, Status reports)
+- Dynamic record counting with real-time totals and status counts
+- Gender field integration for complainant and complainee records
+- Stored procedures for optimized data aggregation and counting
+- Gulp-based JavaScript bundling and minification system

 Developed by Marvin Verola Bergado, a Full Stack Web Developer committed to creating scalable, maintainable, and user-centric web applications that serve the needs of local government operations.